 The National Volunteer Leader of the Year Award recognizes the volunteer leaders who are the biggest champions of the 4-H program!
 With their support and guidance, 4-H members receive outstanding experiences and skills that help them continue to be responsible, caring and contributing youth who are positively impacting the world around them.

-One leader from each province will be selected as the Provincial Volunteer Leader of the Year and will receive a $100 cash prize, as well as $100 towards a celebratory party for their club.
+The winning national volunteer receives a prize package including a $1,000 cash prize and registration for the 2021 Leadership Summit.
+In addition to the winning national volunteer, one leader from each province is selected as the Provincial Volunteer Leader of the Year and receives a $100 cash prize, as well as $100 towards a celebratory party for their club.

-National Volunteer Leader of the Year
+Provincial Volunteer Leader of the Year Award Winners

-Truro-North River 4-H Club, Nova Scotia
+Greg Rand, Cornwallis Project 4-H Club, Nova Scotia

 Jody Williams, Ellerslie 4-H Club, Prince Edward Island

 Nominations for the 2021 National Volunteer Leader of the Year Award open in summer 2021.
 Check back here for more information soon!

 The selection of the provincial winners and the overall national winner is based on two 4-H member references, club involvement, community involvement, length of involvement, and how much the members have learned and developed as a result of the leader.